violats/Viola_Tan/README.md

 <b>Project Deliverable:</b> Advise CEO of Apple Inc on Business Strategy <i>(Note: Apple Inc is not a project sponsor.)</i>
  <br><br><b>Resources:</b> Excel spreadsheets of publicly available data (end 2020) of its revenue figures, its sales volume for physical products and its export volume.

+ In essence, given the myriad market Apple is in through its products and services, what should Apple focus on?

-#### a)  <i>Focused on important metrics</i> and not side-tracked by research direction (eg SWOT analysis of Apple and its competitors)
+#### a)  <i>Focused on important metrics</i> and not side-tracked by research direction
 Perseverence was required to slowly sieve through mountains of information until Excel sheets' (end 2020) <b>data disparity</b> of China's revenue dropping from 2018 to 2020...
 <br><img src="https://raw.githubusercontent.com/violats/Viola_Tan/main/images/AppleRegionalRevenue.png" width="350"/>
 <br>(Excel chart courtesy of teammate Soh Kiam Boon)

- <b>against 1st quarter 2021 anomalous revenue rise of 57%</b> called attention. (source: https://www.investopedia.com/how-apple-makes-money-4798689)
+ <b>compared against 1st quarter 2021 anomalous revenue rise of 57%</b> called attention. (source: https://www.investopedia.com/how-apple-makes-money-4798689)

- On further investigation, we realised the cause of this buck trend: China's iPad demand due to home-based learning leading to shortage - which could only be met much later due to the global disruption in the supply chain. (https://asia.nikkei.com/Spotlight/Coronavirus/China-demand-for-e-learning-bites-into-Apple-s-iPad-supply)
+ On further investigation, the cause of this buck trend: China's iPad demand due to home-based learning leading to shortage - which could only be met much later due to the global disruption in the supply chain. (https://asia.nikkei.com/Spotlight/Coronavirus/China-demand-for-e-learning-bites-into-Apple-s-iPad-supply)

 #### b) Situation-Complication-Potential Questions Summary
 centred on <b>significant increased revenue from China driven by <i>iPad demand</i></b> in 2020 contrasted sharply against its then <i>small market share of mobile phones:</i>